Updated: May 24

 32. Taking turns with the other sparrows, a Song Sparrow comes to the feeder.

 33. The elusive Yellow-rumped Warbler finally revealed itself enough to allow me to identify it.
-It had been contained to the holly bush for some time, but after taking a perch atop the birch, I had clear focus on where its patches of yellow fell amongst the black and white streaked body.
+It had been contained to the holly bush for some time, but after taking a perch atop the birch, I had a clear focus on where its patches of yellow fell amongst the black and white streaked body.

 34. Blue-Gray Gnatcatcher came into the Birch tree during evening hours.
 Moved around from amongst the limbs, but never came to the feeder.
 Coloration was bright, with distinct white eye-ring.